-The duration of treatment with CytoSorb depends on the clinical improvement of the patient:
+The duration of CytoSorb treatment depends on the patient’s clinical improvement:

-- CytoSorb treatment should be continued until the patients has stabilized:
+- CytoSorb treatment should be continued until stabilization:

-– No need or repadily decreasing catecholamine doses.
+– No need or sharply decreasing catecholamine doses.

 – Reversal of fluid balance.

-- A deterioration of the condition after the completion of CytoSorb treatment may indicate the need to resume CytoSorb therapy (inadequate focal control or “second hit”).
+- Worsening of condition after cessation of CytoSorb treatment may indicate the need to resume CytoSorb therapy (inadequate focal control or “second hit”).

-- CytoSorb has a particularly positive effect if therapy can be started as early as possible (i.e. within the first 24 hours after standard therapy has proved inadequate).
+- CytoSorb has a particularly positive effect in most cases if therapy can be started as early as possible.

 - Please reconsider the use in patients who are already in therapy-refractory shock for several days.

-- Preparation and assembly takes only a few minutes.
+- Preparation and set-up require only a few minutes.

-- For this purpose, the CytoSorb adsorber cartridge is safely and easily integrated into an existing extracorporeal circulation (ECC).
+- For this purpose, the CytoSorb adsorber cartridge is safely and easily integrated into an existing extracorporeal circulation (ECC) system.

-- CytoSorb can be used as a stand-alone therapy or in combination with dialysis filters.
+- CytoSorb can be used in alone hemoperfusion mode or in combination with dialysis filters.

-- Standardized adapter kits for integration into different ECC systems are available.
+- Standardized adapter kits for preparation and integration into different ECC systems are available.

 The same access is needed to basically operate an extracorporeal circuit.
 Accordingly, the access chosen must be suitable for this.
-CytoSorb is always integrated into an extracorporeal circulation.
-It is up to the doctor to decide where suitable access is to be established for this purpose.
+CytoSorb is always integrated into an extracorporeal circuit.
+It is up to the physician to decide where suitable access is to be established for this purpose.

-- The safety and effectiveness of CytoSorb therapy does not depend on the catheter puncture site
+- The safety and effectiveness of CytoSorb therapy is not dependent on the puncture site.

-- Any decisive regarding the type of catheterization are for the requirements of the extracorporeal circulation
+- The requirements of the extracorporeal circulation are

 Yes, it is possible with a CRRT system.